OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/16 September 2017.md

 ---

 ## Environmental & Industrial Events

 - Recent U.S. military accidents and failures (e.g. helicopter crash, marine incidents) attributed to **psychopathy** and **negative selection**
 - Peace-time inefficiencies are signs of deeper systemic decay, potentially catastrophic during wartime

 ---

+## Afterlife & Soul Topics

+- No content under this category in this session.

+---

+## Technology and Artificial Intelligence

+- No content under this category in this session.

+---

+## Contact and Alien Interactions

+- No content under this category in this session.

+---

+## Genetics and Ancestry

+- No content under this category in this session.

+---

+## Religious and Historical Preservation

+- No content under this category in this session.

+---